Bundling your Travis CI builds as AppImages

 Once an Appimage has been generated, you want to upload it to GitHub Releases.
 For this, you can use the

-upload.sh script available in the uploadtool repository on GitHub.
+upload.sh script available in the uploadtool repository.

 It is best practice to upload binaries (such as AppImages) to GitHub Releases rather than committing them into the repository itself.